pauloportella/claude-semantic-search/README.md

 # Claude Semantic Search

 A powerful semantic search system for Claude conversations that enables fast, intelligent retrieval through natural language queries.
-Now with MCP (Model Context Protocol) server support for seamless Claude Desktop integration!
+Access your Claude Code sessions from anywhere - Claude Code itself, CLI, Claude Desktop, Cursor IDE, and Alfred (in development)!

+## Why This Project?

+Ever wished you could instantly find that Claude Code conversation where you solved a tricky bug or implemented a complex feature?
+This project was born from the need to easily retrieve Claude Code sessions from anywhere - whether you're in Claude Code itself, working in your terminal, using Claude Desktop, coding in Cursor IDE, or even through Alfred on macOS.

+Your Claude conversations contain valuable knowledge - code solutions, architectural decisions, debugging sessions, and implementation details.
+This tool makes that knowledge instantly searchable and accessible across all your development workflows.

 ## Features

+### Multi-Platform Access
+- **Claude Code**: Search directly within Claude Code using MCP tools
+- **CLI**: Powerful command-line tools for indexing and searching
+- **Claude Desktop**: Native integration via MCP server
+- **Cursor IDE**: Full MCP tool support for searching within your editor
+- **Alfred**: JSON output for workflow integration (in development)

+### Core Features
 - **Semantic Search**: Uses all-mpnet-base-v2 embeddings for high-quality semantic matching
 - **Hybrid Storage**: Combines FAISS vector search with SQLite metadata storage
 - **Smart Chunking**: Context-aware chunking optimized for code discussions and Q&A pairs
-- **Multiple Interfaces**:
-  - **CLI**: Command-line tools for indexing and searching
-  - **MCP Server**: Native Claude Desktop integration
-  - **Alfred Ready**: JSON output format for Alfred workflows
 - **Incremental Indexing**: Only processes new/modified files after initial index
-- **GPU Acceleration**: Optional GPU support for faster search (CUDA/MPS)
+- **GPU Acceleration**: Optional CUDA/MPS support for 5-10x performance improvements
-- **Advanced Filtering**:
+- **Auto-Indexing Daemon**: Background service that automatically indexes new conversations

+### Advanced Filtering
 - Date ranges (before/after)
 - Project filtering with partial matching (case-insensitive)
 - Code content filtering
 - Session-based search
 - Related chunk discovery
-- **Direct Chunk Access**: Retrieve specific chunks by ID with full content
+- Direct chunk access by ID
-- **Auto-Indexing Daemon**: Background service that automatically indexes new conversations
-- **Service Management**: Start/stop/status commands for managing the watcher daemon
-- **GPU Acceleration**: Optional GPU support for 5-10x performance improvements
-- **Automatic Fallback**: Graceful CPU fallback when GPU is unavailable

 ## Installation